huytd/gust-lang/DEVLOG.md

 # 04.29.2022 - A Working Lexer

-Finally got sometime to actually initialize some code for the compiler, I guess I'll write up the syntax specs later, but for now, let's get the lexer up and running first.
+Finally got some time to actually initialize some code for the compiler, I guess I'll write up the syntax specs later, but for now, let's get the lexer up and running first.

+I actually didn't plan to work on the lexer from the beginning but focus on the bytecode generator and the virtual machine part, but whatever, we need a working parser to better generate the bytecode, so here we are.

 A `gust` program will look like this: